AnyLog-co/documentation/deployments/prerequisites.md

 have consistent IP address(es) for a given node.

-3. Since AnyLog is a distributed overlay network, we recommend setting up an overlay network for those super secure systems.
+3. Since AnyLog is a distributed network, we recommend setting up an overlay network for those super secure systems.
 For our testing purposes, we had used [nebula](Networking/nebula.md) - an overlay network created by _Slack_ which was easy to deploy and utilize.